London Resort: Attractions

-Paramount Pictures have been attached to the proposal, with the intention of showcasing Hollywood and British culture.
+Paramount Pictures was attached to the proposal, with the intention of showcasing Hollywood and British culture.
 Several companies that planned to support the project but later backed out include Aardman Animations, the British Film Institute, the BBC, and ITV.
 The latter two backed out of the project in February 2022, after reports that the endangered Attulus distinguendus species of spider, better known as the distinguished jumping spider, was discovered to be living on the site.

-Other rides and attractions that are expected to based on Paramount blockbusters are Mission: Impossible, The Italian Job and A Quiet Place.
-It has been confirmed that 70% of the parks attractions will be indoors due to England's weather conditions, allowing year-round operation.
+Other rides and attractions that were expected to be based on Paramount blockbusters were Mission: Impossible, The Italian Job and A Quiet Place.
+It was confirmed that 70% of the parks attractions would be indoors due to England's weather conditions, allowing year-round operation.

-BBC Worldwide productions that were expected to feature in the theme park are Doctor Who, Sherlock and Top Gear Rides and attractions that would have also have been featured included the ITV children's programmes Thunderbirds Are Go and Robozuna.
+BBC Worldwide productions expected to feature in the theme park were Doctor Who, Sherlock and Top Gear Rides and attractions that would have also been featured included the ITV children's programmes Thunderbirds Are Go and Robozuna.